-Component Allocation Target Developed Markets Minimum of 75%
+Component Allocation Target

+Developed Markets The Lesser of:

+A 65% Minimum or

+The Index's Allocation

-^{} As a percentage of Non-U.S. Equity
+\ As a percentage of Non-U.S. Equity as defined by the MSCI ACWI ex-U.S. Index

 Custody: All Non-U.S. Equity securities shall be maintained in the custody and safekeeping of the System's master custodial bank.
 Commingled fund assets, however, are held in custody at the discretion of the fund manager.